Fair Use of Forex Margin in Trading

 Why Margin Requirements Differ by Broker and Pair

 Two brokers.
 Same currency.
 Different margin requirements.
-Why?
+Let us examine why.

 Regulation